xrd/oreilly-snippets/README.md

 * Store my pre-processed files in the /pre directory.
 These are the files which have the snippets.
-I need to have a special directory because this means Atlas will ignore them, and guard will process the files into the Asciidoc files used by Atlas.
+I need to have a special directory because this means Atlas will ignore them, and guard will process the files into the Asciidoc files stored in the root of the directory, the files which Atlas will process.
 * In the directory root I have a bunch of .asciidoc files which are the post-processed files, the files which have the snippets resolved into real code.
-* Guard watches both directories.
-When I make a change to the files in /pre, Guard regenerates the asciidoc files at the top level.
+* Guard watches both directories (the root and the /pre directory).
+  When I make a change to the files in
+  /pre, Guard regenerates the asciidoc files at the top level.
 When Guard sees one of those files has been changed, it processes them through Asciidoctor and then builds the HTML.
+You could combine these into a single watch if you want.
 * I serve the HTML file using a combination of pow (pow.cx) and config.ru.
 * Use the live-reload plugin for Chrome: